quii/learn-go-with-tests/anti-patterns.md

 Re-evaluate the design by considering the handler's responsibilities:

-- Parse the request body into a `User` ✅
+- Parse the request body into a `User` :white_check_mark:
-- Use `UserStore` to check if the user exists ❓
+- Use `UserStore` to check if the user exists :question:
-- Use `UserStore` to store the user ❓
+- Use `UserStore` to store the user :question:
-- Compose an email ❓
+- Compose an email :question:
-- Use `Emailer` to send the email ❓
+- Use `Emailer` to send the email :question:
-- Return an appropriate http response, depending on success, errors, etc ✅
+- Return an appropriate http response, depending on success, errors, etc :white_check_mark:

 To exercise this code, you're going to have to write many tests with varying degrees of test double setups, spies, etc